What you need to bring to University

 - Television Licence - you will need a licence if you want to watch TV using a television set or a computer - this includes BBC iPlayer.
 For further information on TV licensing, see the TV Licensing website.

-- your laptop - we have wifi coverage throughout campus and our residences to allow you to study wherever necessary
+- your laptop - we have wifi coverage throughout campus and our residences to allow you to study wherever necessary.
+Once you are on campus, you can set up on our superfast wifi network, eduroam,

 - a mobile device, (iOS, Android, or a simple phone that can receive calls or text messages - this will allow you to set up multi-factor authentication, a security measure that lets you log into your IT account when you're away from the campus network